JohanWes/gtgultimate/README.md

 3. Wrong guess reveals the next screenshot and additional metadata
 4. Win or lose after 5 guesses
 5. In Endless mode: manage lifelines and shop strategically to extend your run

----

-## Admin Features

-Admin mode can be accessed by entering 5 backspaces after completing a level.
-Features include:

-- Edit game names directly in-game
-- Changes persist to the database (`games_db.json`)
-- Password-protected via `ADMIN_KEY` environment variable

----

-## License

-This project is for personal/non-commercial use.
-Game data and screenshots are sourced from IGDB.